thoughtbot/superglue/README.md

   )
 }
 ```

-Relax makes a seperation of content and markup.
-Content is created using BathTemplates and rendered when requested with a `.js` content type. `.html` requests are handled by Relax and initially looks blank, but a `relax:load` event has been fired on the frontend and its up to you to feed that content to ReactJS to create the markup.

 ## Installation
 Relax does not include ReactJS, you'll have to download it seperately and include it in your path.
 Or just include [react-rails](https://github.com/reactjs/react-rails).